 “Motivating academic economists to investigate whether and how structural changes in the U.S. economy, particularly those related to the distribution of wealth and the provision of opportunity, affect economic growth is exceedingly important,” says Heather Boushey, executive director and chief economist at Equitable Growth.
 “Encouraging new academic thinking will offer important contributions to understanding what is good and bad for our economy and lay the groundwork for even more data-driven research in the years to come.”

 Equitable Growth is awarding 9 distinguished scholars a total of $391,000 to conduct seminal research on these possible effects, with the Russell Sage Foundation co-funding an additional $68,000 for two of those grantees.
 In addition, Equitable Growth is providing six grants of $15,000 each to young scholars engaged in graduate-level or post-doctoral work.
 The total research support for this inaugural set of grantees from both grantmaking institutions is $550,000.
+(Update: on September 19, 2014, an additional grantee was announced, Ethan Kaplan, an assistant professor of economics at the University of Maryland, who was awarded a $60,000 grant.
+See page 52 of our conference report in September for details on this grant.)

 “Strong empirical evidence in economics and other social sciences suggests that the strength of the middle class and the level of income inequality play an important role in driving economic growth and productivity,” says Elisabeth Jacobs, senior director for policy and academic programs.
 “Our grantees will accelerate research in the coming year by focusing on three channels through which inequality impacts growth: human capital, consumer demand, and the role of government and labor market institutions.”